AdobeDocs/commerce-operations.en/help/release/release-notes/open-source-2-4-4.md

 <!--- MC-42506-->

-*  {{ site.data.var.ce }} now copies all product fields according to their defined scopes when duplicating a product.
+*  Magento Open Source now copies all product fields according to their defined scopes when duplicating a product.
 Previously, the **name** and **description** fields were reset to `global` scope.

 <!--- MC-42612-->

-*  {{ site.data.var.ce }} no longer applies delta rounding to a discount when the product price is 0.
-Previously, {{ site.data.var.ce }} calculated a negative discount amount.
+*  Magento Open Source no longer applies delta rounding to a discount when the product price is 0.
+Previously, Magento Open Source calculated a negative discount amount.

 <!--- MC-42215-->

 *  Products with a **Set as New** attribute that is assigned an empty start date and an expired end date can now be successfully saved.
-Previously, {{ site.data.var.ce }} threw this error when you saved a product with these settings: `Make sure the To Date is later than or the same as the From Date`.
+Previously, Magento Open Source threw this error when you saved a product with these settings: `Make sure the To Date is later than or the same as the From Date`.

 <!--- MC-42775-->